 Key benefits of Tempo Hill Intervals

-- Develops both lactate threshold and VO2max
+- Develops both lactate threshold and VO2 max

-- Improves strength and muscular endurance
+- Improves strength, muscular endurance and fatigue resistance

 - Enhances aerobic and anaerobic endurance

-- Can tolerate increased muscle acidity
+- Improved ability to tolerate increased muscle acidity

 So, what are tempo hills?

 The simplest way to think of Tempo hills is, as an over/under version of hill training.
-If you’re unfamiliar with over/under training, it’s a type of interval training, where we alternate between running at intensities slightly above, and slightly below, lactate threshold intensity.
+If you’re unfamiliar with over/under training, it’s a type of interval training, where you alternate between running at intensities slightly above, and slightly below, lactate threshold intensity.

 With tempo hills the over part (above lactate threshold intensity) is the uphill, and the under part (below lactate threshold intensity) is the downhill.